Border and la frontera in the U.S.-Mexico Borderlands

 Meanwhile, the Latino demographic in the United States had continued to increase in the midst of growing prejudice and racism manifested in xenophobic legislative bills.
 One of the most controversial anti-Latino immigrant laws in Arizona is the S.B.
 1070 (2010), which discriminates against anybody who may appear to be an undocumented immigrant.
 While supporters tried to justify the bill in the guise of border security, racial profiling was clearly intended in its conception.
 In addition, the establishment of extreme militarization of the border have served only to decrease real security in the borderlands.
 Despite these dreadful circumstances, immigrants continue to attempt to cross the Arizona’s desert in search of a better life.
 In response to the increased militarization of the border, many humanitarian groups have emerged to help prevent unnecessary deaths by providing these immigrants with medical aid, water, and food during their journey.
 Some of the stories resulting from these encounters, between migrants and humanitarians, are documented in Crossing with the Virgin: Stories from the Migrant Trail by Kathryn Ferguson, Norma A. Price, and Ted Parks.
 The stories collected in this book are the accounts of immigrants told to volunteers for the Samaritans, one of humanitarian groups helping immigrants in the desert.34 The humanitarian needs are juxtaposed to religious implications in The Death of Josseline: Immigration Stories from the Arizona Borderlands (2010), in which Margaret Regan recounts the story of Josseline Jamileth Hernández Quinteros, who was only fourteen years old when she died alone in the Arizona desert.
 She and her younger brother were crossing the border into the United States with a group of people and were on their way to be reunited with their mother in Los Angeles.
 When she became sick in the desert, the group abandoned her.
 Three weeks later, her decomposed body was found.
 Her story, as represented in this book, has become symbol for all the migrants who have died in the borderlands.35

 Border crossers and Latino/a immigrants, documented or undocumented, continue to redefine social categories of belonging, especially their cultural citizenship: the right to claim their own cultural difference and to be treated as a first-class citizen.
 One such group is the DREAMers—young undocumented immigrants brought to the United States as children and educated here.
 They have reenergized the immigrant rights movement, which led to a series of local and state-level victories and eventually to the passing of Deferred Action for Childhood Arrivals (DACA) in 2012.36 The DREAMers movement also inspired thousands of older immigrants to rise up and demand their right to stay in the United States and claim their cultural citizenship.37 Cultural citizenship provides agency to their subjected and dehumanized immigrant experience.
 The understanding of cultural citizenship in the context of human “illegality,” implicit in the ill-treatment of immigrants, is counteractive to the dominant discourse that stigmatizes and rejects them.
 Cultural citizenship can clearly be applicable in the testimonies recounted by and about undocumented students.
 In We Are Americans: Undocumented Students Pursuing the American Dream (2009) by William Perez and Underground Undergrads: UCLA Undocumented Immigrant Students Speak Out (2008), edited by Gabriela Madera, hope and determination characterize the unique sensibilities and subjectivities of students.38 Determination and audacity are inherent in Julissa Arce’s 2016 memoir, My (Underground) American Dream: My True Story as an Undocumented Immigrant Who Became a Wall Street Executive.39 While her story of “coming out” as an undocumented successful Latina challenges immigrant stereotypes, her experience validates the stories of millions living powerless in the United States.
 Another story of personal triumph is Diane Guerrero’s 2016 memoir In the Country We Love: My Family Divided.
 The television actress from Orange is the New Black and Jane the Virgin was only fourteen years old when her parents were detained and deported.
 Guerrero was born in the United States to Colombian parents who lived in the United States until they were deported in 2001.
 After the deportation of her parents, friends and family took her in, which prevented her from been placed in state care.
 She says in the opening of her memoir: “My story is heartbreakingly common.
-There are more than eleven million undocumented immigrants in America, and every day, an average of seventeenth children are placed in state care after their parents are detained and deported.”40 Stories about deported parents and children placed in state care are compellingly documented in Margaret Regan’s 2016 non-fiction book Detained and Deported: Stories of Immigrant Families Under Fire.
+There are more than eleven million undocumented immigrants in America, and every day, an average of seventeen children are placed in state care after their parents are detained and deported.”40 Stories about deported parents and children placed in state care are compellingly documented in Margaret Regan’s 2016 non-fiction book Detained and Deported: Stories of Immigrant Families Under Fire.
 Regan documents the narratives of families that have been trapped by the United States’ punitive immigration policies.41

 The narratives, memoirs, and testimonies of the undocumented experience narrated from the perspective of the undocumented is a call not only to elicit solidarity from readers but also an act that authorizes the agency of the speaking subject.
 Since the publication of Ramón “Tianguis” Pérez’s Diary of Undocumented Immigrant in 1991, the resistance against “illegality” has been significantly articulated in personal narratives.42 In Diary, the first-person voice narrates the author’s journey to the United States as an undocumented immigrant.
 After experiencing some problems crossing the border, he finally arrives in the United States, where he eventually holds menial jobs in Houston, San Antonio, and later in Oregon, where he harvests strawberries.
 The burdensome of “illegality” is what Jose Angel N. writes in his 2014 testimony Illegal: Reflections of an Undocumented Immigrant.43 He describes the distress and humiliation of what it means to be undocumented or living “amid the shadows,” as he describes it.
 The same sentiments are marked in the story of Yamileth, a Nicaraguan Sandinista woman who migrates to Los Angeles in 1989 searching for a better life and better economic opportunities.
 In testimonial form, her story is told in Undocumented in L.A.: An Immigrant’s Story (1997) by Dianne Walta Hart.44 Yamileth looks for a place to live and a job to support her family, but she must also keep secret the fact that she is undocumented.
 For Alberto Ledesma, questions of belonging are fundamental in his 2017 book Diary of a Reluctant Dreamer: Undocumented Vignettes from a Pre-American Life.45 In his graphic memoir, Ledesma uses humor to depict his personal experience from being an undocumented immigrant to becoming a student and college professor while representing the complex concerns of undocumented youth who struggle in search of community and their identity formation.